otakuuuuuu/nevertoolate/README.md

 - Modify the gap from calculator page
 - Minor enhancements & bug fixes
 - Add SQL files into the package

+Thu 21 May, 2020
+Proudly, we finished implement all the features, and moved the code from Azure to GitHub. :)